MarceloDanielToledo/MarceloDanielToledo/README.md

 <hr>

 <pre>
-💻 I'm currently working as an SSR .NET Developer at a non-bank financial company.
+💻 I'm currently working as an SSR .NET Developer.
 🚀 I also own SaaS solutions for local clients, handling maintenance and implementing new features.
 📚 I have a Bachelors degree in Computer Science from Atlántida University in Argentina.
 📝 I'm interested in collaborating and learning about new solutions; I'm passionate about being part of a product.